Mastering the Art of Giving & Receiving Feedback

 A.I.R.

 Action — what was done?
 Impact — what was the impact?
-Request — what should the design continue doing / do differently?
+Request — what should the design continue doing/do differently?

 S.B.I.

-Situation — what was happened?
+Situation — what happened?
 Behavior — what did you observe?
 Impact — what was the result of this?

 T.A.G.